Haamedht/Simulation-Project-2022/README.md

 On a random day of each month, disruption occurs.
 As a result users inter arrival times change that should be modeled.

+In this phase, we calculate these evaluation criteria:
+    1- Average time VIP users spend in the system
+    2- Percentage of VIP users that never wait in queues 3- Maximum and average length and waiting time in each queue, based on user and server type 4- Each type of servers' utilization
-In this phase, we calculate some evaluation criteria.
-And then in the second phase, we need to make a statistical comparison between two configurations of the system.
+    5- The shift in which more users get tired and leave the queue 6- Got-tired users' average waiting time till leaving And then in the second phase, we need to make a statistical comparison between two configurations of the system.